DagiH22/adMyBrand-marketing-insights/README.md

 # 🚀 ADmyBRAND Marketing Insight

-**ADmyBRAND Insights** is an AI-powered analytics dashboard designed for digital marketing agencies.
+**ADmyBRAND Insights** is an analytics dashboard designed for digital marketing agencies.
 Built with **Next.js**, **Tailwind CSS**, and **shadcn/ui**, it provides a modern and responsive UI to track key marketing metrics, user behavior, and more using interactive charts and mock data.

 ---